bayronportilla/bayronportilla.github.io/_pages/about.md

 ---

-I am a PhD candidate working with Professor Inga Kamp at the Kapteyn Astronomical Institute in The Netherlands.
+I am a PhD candidate working with Professor Inga Kamp at the Kapteyn Astronomical Institute.
 My research focuses on characterising the physical structure of protoplanetary and circumplanetary disks.
-I develop radiative transfer models to understand ground- and space-based observations across a broad range of wavelengths and use them to test different aspects of planet formation processes aiming to bridge the gap between theory and observations.
+I develop radiative transfer models to interpret ground- and space-based observations across a broad range of wavelengths and use them to test different aspects of planet formation processes.
+My work aims at bridging the gap between theory and observations of planet and moon forming regions.
-I work in expanding our understanding of the thermal environment of circumplanetary disk when they are embedded in the natal protoplanetary disk.
-I evaluate the implications of external sources of heating on the formation of exomoons and CPD detectability.

-I have also worked on the evolved phases of planetary systems, particularly in the dynamical interactions among planets and stars.
-During my master I studied the secular evolution of hierarchical three body systems and during my bachelors I studied the tidal evolution of thightly packed exoplanets subject to N-body perturbations.
+I have also worked on the evolved phases of planetary systems.
+During my master I studied the secular evolution of hierarchical three body systems and in my bachelors I studied the tidal evolution of thightly packed exoplanets subjected to N-body perturbations.

 For a description of my research projects, click [here](/projects/)